 - Mix cooked pulled pork with BBQ sauce in a bowl.

-- In another bowl, mix half of the cheese, frozen hashbrowns, corn, onion, and green bell pepper.
+- In another bowl, mix half of the cheese, thawed hashbrowns, corn, onion, and green bell pepper.

 - Serve with chopped parsley.